-- Two start dates per month but welcome to arrive anytime - we also arrange airport transfers on request (2 1/2 hours from Guatemala City)
+- Two start dates per month but welcome to arrive anytime - we also arrange airport transfers on request (1+ hour from Guatemala City).

 In Antigua one morning is spent volunteering in a local school.
 As well as being a classroom assistant you will also assist during meal and recreational periods.

 In Monterrico our focus is community and environmental volunteering including sea turtle conservation.
 We work closely with ARCAS - a wildlife rescue & conservation centre supported by the Guatemalan government with a primary objective to protect the areas vitally important seas turtles and to help ensure conservation of the last remaining mangroves in Guatemala.

 Activities include maintenance of infrastructure and surroundings (including 3 hatcheries – 70,000 eggs incubated in 2017), beach cleaning, night patrols to look for nesting female turtles (in season), transport of food and water, collection of data and releasing baby turtles into the ocean (in season).
 We also work with local schools to raise environmental awareness and respect for this special place.